The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 const response = await client.ai.chat.sendMessage({

-question: 'Explain what this dashboard shows',
+message: 'Explain what this dashboard shows',

 datasourceId: 'my-datasource',

-dashboard: currentDashboard // Accepts RVDashboard object
+dashboard: currentDashboard, // Accepts RVDashboard object

 });